crev-dev/cargo-crev/cargo-crev/README.md

 ```
 cd <your-project>
-cargo crev id new # generate your id
+cargo crev new id                                       # generate your id
+cargo crev fetch url https://github.com/dpc/crev-proofs # fetch proofs from dpc
 cargo crev verify                                       # verify your depedencies
+cargo crev query id all                                 # show all known ids
+cargo crev query reviews <package>                      # show all reviews of a package
+cargo crev trust <id>                                   # trust someone
+cargo crev fetch                                        # fetch proofs from all trusted ids
 cargo crev review <crate>                               # review a dependency
-cargo crev db git status # check git status of your proof database
-cargo crev db git -- ci -a # commit everything
+cargo crev commit                                       # commit new proofs (reviews, trust)
-cargo crev db git push # push it to your github repository
+cargo crev push                                         # push proofs to your public github repository
-cargo crev trust <id> # trust someone with a given CrevId
-cargo crev db fetch # fetch updates from all people you trust
-cargo crev verify # verify again
 cargo crev help                                         # see what other things you can do
 ```

 Join [crev gitter channel](https://gitter.im/dpc/crev) to share your ID with us,